-It portrays the struggles of the Catholic Church in South Australia to establish a Catholic system of education and shares the stories of 15 women who travelled from Ireland to equip the remote schools.
+It portrays the struggles of the Catholic Church in South Australia to establish a Catholic system of education and shares the stories of 15 women who travelled remote schools.

 Vinnies changes lives every day.
 Donate now to the Vinnies Winter Appeal at your local parish, Vinnies Centre, vinnies.org.au or call 13 18 12.